Vitamin D

 • margarine, some breakfast cereals, infant formula milk and some yoghurts have added vitamin D

-Vitamin D supplements are widely available from pharmacies, health food shops and most supermarkets.
+Vitamin D supplements are widely available from pharmacies, health food shops and most supermarkets and your pharmacist can recommend the dose most suitable for you.
+The NHS recommends all adults in the UK take a vitamin D supplement between early October and late March.
 Some people who are pregnant or breastfeeding and children aged 6 months to 4 years may qualify for Healthy Start vitamins which contain vitamin D. Ask your health visitor about this.
 A supplement only needs to contain 10 micrograms to meet the recommendation; those with a higher content of vitamin D are unnecessary and could be harmful in the long run.

 Recommended intakes